vanguardbackup/vanguard-php-sdk/README.md

 ### Installation

-Add the VanguardBackup SDK to your project using Composer:
+Add the Vanguard PHP SDK to your project using Composer:

 ```bash
 composer require vanguardbackup/vanguard-sdk